simonw/asgi-cors/README.md

 ```
 You can include multiple hosts in the list.

-Finally, if you want to open your application up to requests from a wildcard-defined selection of hosts, use the following:
+If you want to open your application up to requests from a wildcard-defined selection of hosts, use the following:
 ```python
 app = asgi_cors(app, host_wildcards=[
     "http://localhost:800*",